mattermost/docs/doc/development/minikube/index.md

 When deploying this chart into minikube, some chart resources need to be reduced or disabled.
 It is not possible to use the `nginx-ingress` chart to provide ports `22`, `80`, `443`.
-It's best to disable it and set the ingress class by setting `nginx-ingress.enabled=false,global.ingress.class="nginx"`.
+It's best to disable it and set the Ingress class by setting `nginx-ingress.enabled=false,global.ingress.class="nginx"`.

 The `certmanager` chart can not be used with minikube.
 You must disable this by